-1.5.3 Why no files are packed when tracing a daemon?
+1.5.3 Why aren't any files packed when tracing a daemon?

 If you are starting the daemon via the service tool, it might be calling init over a client/server connection.
 In this situation, ReproZip will successfully pack the client, but anything the server (init) does will not be captured.